 - Belloy, with Jean-Michel Charlier, about the (often comical) adventures of a medieval Superman expy.

 - Tanguy et Laverdure, with Charlier again, about the adventures of two French army pilots.

 - He also got to illustrate some pages of Captain Marvel Jr. in 1950.

 Tropes in his works:

-- Affectionate Parody: The man has always been fond of Walt Disney and superheroes from The Golden Age of Comic Books (Superman above all), it is no coincidence if both a Superman and a Mickey Mouse expies show up in Asterix and the Falling Sky.
+- Affectionate Parody: The man was fond of Walt Disney and superheroes from The Golden Age of Comic Books (Superman above all), it is no coincidence if both a Superman and a Mickey Mouse expies show up in Asterix and the Falling Sky.

 - Art Imitates Art: Recreations of various famous paintings or sculptures are scattered throughout the Asterix books.

 - Comic-Book Fantasy Casting: Basing some character designs on famous people (actors, politicians and so on) is a trademark of his in the Asterix series, from Charles Laughton in The Golden Sickle all the way to Arnold Schwarzenegger in The Falling Sky.